telerik/kendo-ui-core/docs/web/datetimepicker/overview.md

       });
     </script>

+> **Important**
-> Widget copies any styles and CSS classes from the input element to the wrapper element.
+> The widget copies any styles and CSS classes from the input element to the wrapper element.

-## Configure DateTimePicker Behavior
+## Configuration

-The DateTimePicker widget provides configuration options that can be set during initialization.
-Among the properties that can be controlled:
+The DateTimePicker provides many configuration options that can be set during initialization.
+Among the properties you can control are:

-*   Selected datetime
+* Selected date
-*   Minimum/Maximum datetime
+* Minimum and/or maximum date and time
-*   Define format
+* Format definition
 * Start view
-*   Navigation depth (last view to which the user can navigate)
+* Navigation depth (i.e., define the last view to which the user can navigate)
-*   Define interval between predefined values in the time drop-down list
+* Interval definition between predefined values in the time drop-down list

-### Create DateTimePicker with a selected value and a defined minimum and maximum datetime
+### Define Selected, Min, and Max Datetime

     <input id="dateTimePicker">

     <script>